imabhisht/CapitalOne_Hackathon/README.md

 ### Session Management Debugging

-The Chainlit UI includes visual feedback for session management:
+The Streamlit UI includes visual feedback for session management:

 - 🔗 indicator when new sessions are created and stored
 - 🔄 indicator when existing sessions are reused